 Stuttering affects more than 3 million people in America and another 60 million worldwide.
 Approximately 75% to 85% of those who stutter in childhood will outgrow it when they become adults.
 However, there is currently no way to know who will stop and who will continue.
 Boys are more than twice as likely as girls to stutter, a difference that increases even more in adulthood, when men are 3 to 4 times more likely to stutter than women.

 People have recognized stuttering as a speech disorder for thousands of years.
 They’ve speculated about what causes it for just as long.
 In King George’s time, it was thought to stem from childhood emotional trauma or an unhealthy attachment to a parent, usually the mother.
 Today, some people still mistakenly think that stuttering is caused by psychological or social problems, or nervousness and anxiety.

 That’s beginning to change because of a recent discovery by a team of researchers led by NIH scientists.
-They identified changes in 3 different that appear to play a role in stuttering.
+They identified changes in 3 different Stretches of DNA, a substance you inherit from your parents, that define characteristics such as how likely you are to get certain diseases. that appear to play a role in stuttering.
 The researchers propose that part of the brain dedicated to fluency of speech may be uniquely sensitive to problems caused by defects in these genes.
 Further research could provide new insights into what causes stuttering.
 Eventually, this work may suggest ways to correct the problem.